Dorothy Dandridge: Carmen Jones and 20th Century-Fox

 Carmen Jones became a worldwide success, eventually earning over $10 million at the box office and becoming one of the year's highest-earning films.
 Dandridge was nominated for an Academy Award for Best Actress, becoming the first African American nominated for a leading role.
 At the 27th Academy Awards held on March 30, 1955, Dandridge was a nominee along with Grace Kelly, Audrey Hepburn, Judy Garland, and Jane Wyman.
 Although Kelly won the award for her performance in The Country Girl, Dandridge became an overnight sensation.
 At the 1955 Oscar ceremony, Dandridge presented the Academy Award for Film Editing to On the Waterfront editor Gene Milford.

-On February 15, 1955, Dandridge signed a three-movie deal with 20th Century Fox starting at $75,000 a film.
-Darryl F. Zanuck, the studio head, had personally suggested the studio sign Dandridge to a contract.
+On February 15, 1955, Dandridge signed a three-movie deal with 20th Century-Fox starting at $75,000 a film.
+Darryl F. Zanuck, the studio head, had suggested the studio sign Dandridge to a contract.
 Zanuck had big plans for her, hoping she would become the first African-American screen icon.
-He purchased the film rights to The Blue Angel, and intended to cast her as saloon singer Lola-Lola in an all-black remake of the original 1930 film.
-She was also scheduled to star as Cigarette in a remake of Under Two Flags.
+He purchased the film rights to The Blue Angel and intended to cast her as saloon singer Lola-Lola in an all-black remake of the original 1930 film.
+She was scheduled to star as Cigarette in a remake of Under Two Flags.
 Meanwhile, Dandridge agreed to play the role of Tuptim in a film version of The King and I and a sultry upstairs neighbor in The Lieutenant Wore Skirts.
-However, her former director and now-lover Otto Preminger, suggested she accept only leading roles.
-As an international star, Dorothy Dandridge rejected the two lesser roles and they were eventually given to Rita Moreno, a Puerto Rican actress.
+However, her former director and now-lover Otto Preminger suggested she accept only leading roles.
+As an international star, Dorothy Dandridge rejected the two lesser roles, and Rita Moreno was cast in both roles.

 On April 11, 1955, Dandridge became the first black performer to open at the Empire Room at New York's Waldorf-Astoria hotel.
 Her success as a headliner led to the hotel booking other black performers, such as the Count Basie Orchestra with vocalist Joe Williams, Pearl Bailey, and Lena Horne.